Barrie Theatre Lab

 Are you a budding playwright from the Simcoe County region?

-As part of the City of Barrie’s Culture Days festivities, Theatre by the Bay hosts a 24 hour playwriting contest!
+As part of the City of Barrie’s Culture Days festivities, Theatre by the Bay offers a 24 hour playwriting contest!

 24 hour contests are a fantastic way to dive into playwriting, or to push yourself to create something in a condensed amount of time.
 No procrastination allowed with this one!